nicholassam6425/balatro-mods/README.md

         - id (string): the id you used to add the joker to the game
     - returns:
         - nothing
-- centerHook.addTarot & centerHook.addSpectral
+- centerHook.addTarot & centerHook.addSpectral & centerHook.addPlanet
-    adds a tarot/spectral card to the game
+    adds a tarot/spectral/planet card to the game

     (yeah they're pretty much the same)
     - parameters: